sgardier/Ford_Fulkerson/README.md

   <img src="ressources/flow1.png" alt="Encrypted pixel art of a city, noisy image" style="width: 60%;"/>
 </div>

-The Ford-Fulkerson algorithm is a graph algorithm used to determine the maximum from from a source node to a sink node.
-It can also be used to calculate if a minimum flow can be reached through an entire network.
+The Ford-Fulkerson algorithm is a graph algorithm used to determine the maximum flow from a source node to a sink node.
+It can also be used to calculate if a minimum flow can flow through an entire network.

 Using the -g option (see [Examples of usages](#examples-of-usage)), you can visualize the flow in the graph.
 The lighter the color of an edge, the more saturated it is.